 - What are the Basic Skills Testing Options for California?

-- passage of a basic skills examination from another state
+- Pass a basic skills examination from another state

-- passage of all three subtests of CSET: Multiple Subjects plus the CSET: Writing Skills (for more information about this option, view the California Subject Examinations for Teachers® [CSET®] information)
+- Pass all three subtests of CSET: Multiple Subjects plus the CSET: Writing Skills

-- passage of both of the English and Mathematics sections of the California State University (CSU) Early Assessment Program (EAP), showing status as "College Ready" or "Exempt" in each section
+- Demonstrate proficiency on both the English and Mathematics sections of the California State University (CSU) Early Assessment Program (EAP), showing status as "College Ready" or "Exempt" in each section.

 Sections from different examination options may not be combined; candidates must pass one option in its entirety.
+However, candidates using only the CSU examinations to meet the basic skills requirement may combine scores from the EAP and the EPT/ELM examinations as long as the candidate passes a section of English and a section of mathematics.
 Regardless of the option used, once a basic skills examination is passed, the score is valid indefinitely.